oliviaross/make-a-book/README.md

 Computer Science 590D
 Generative Book

 Our mission is to create a program that generates a book.
 This book will consist of computer generated poetry.
 We also intend for the layout of the book to be computer-generated.
-We have determined two development milestones to organize our project workflow:
+We have determined some development milestones to organize our project workflow:
 - Have our program spit out a plain PDF of generative poetry by 2/18
 - Figure out how to use RiTA.js by 2/8
 - Generate a few different examples of simple poetry by 2/11